 SR OS supports a power-supply command to configure the type and number of power supplies present in the chassis.
-The operational status of a power source is always displayed by the LEDs on the Control Processor/Switch Fabric Module (CP/SFM) front panel, but the power supply information must be explicitly configured in order for a power supply alarm to be generated if a power source becomes operationally disabled.
+The operational status of a power source is always displayed by the LEDs on the Control Processor/Switch Fabric Module (CP/SFM) front panel.
+However the power supply information must be explicitly configured to generate a power supply alarm if a power source becomes operationally disabled.